vector-of-bool/jspr/docs/spec/lang.rst

 *Value*
-  Any JSON-compatible value: A string, a number, a boolean (or "bool"), a null, an array or an object (A map of key-value pairs with unspecified ordering).
+  Any JSON-compatible value: A string, a number, a boolean (or "bool"), a null, a sequence or a map (A map of key-value pairs with unspecified ordering).
+  Additional runtime value types may be supported by the implementation, but do not have special execution semantics in a ``jspr`` interpreter.

+*Sequence*
+  A "sequence" is an ordered sequence of values.
+(Synonymous with a JSON "array" or Python "list".)

 *Map*
   Because "object" is a very overloaded term, JSON-like objects will often be referred to as "maps," which is their name in YAML and the same name used within a plethora of other programming languages.
 A map is a collection of key-value pairs.
 The order of key-value pairs within an individual map is unspecified.
-Maps in ``jspr`` only use string keys, and a single key may not appear twice in a single map.
+At minimum, a ``jspr`` implementation is only required to support string keys, and duplicate keys are not required to be supported.

-*List*
-  A "list" is an ordered sequence of values.
-(Synonymous with a JSON "array".)

 *Environment*
   An "Environment" is a mutable set of named values available as ambient state.